-B: KVM Remote Authentication
+A: KVM/net Remote Authentication

-This section provides some guidelines for configuring remote authentication in the KVM using LDAP and Kerberos.
+This section provides some guidelines for configuring remote authentication in the KVM/net using LDAP and Kerberos.
 It attempts to address the unique implementation requirements of each protocol from different platforms.

 It is assumed that the user already has a fully functional authentication server in place, an administrator who can manage the server, and the username and password for the server has been already configured.